Python Automation for Dynamic ISM Policy Updates

 elif resp.status == 409:

-# Version conflict: fetch latest and retry
+# Version conflict: caller should re-fetch and retry.

 return False